ekristen/go-project-template/README.md

 4. Update `main.go`,
 5. Update `go.mod`, rename go project (using IDE is best so renames happen across all files)

+### Docker

+The Dockerfile is set up to build the project and then copy the artifacts from the build into the final image.
+It is also configured to allow you to just run `docker build` directly if you do not want to use GoReleaser.

+To make things easier and faster, the Dockerfile has a default build argument set to `go-project-template`.
+GoReleaser will pass the new project name down (if you update the `.goreleaser.yml` file) and the Dockerfile will use that instead.

+However, it would be better longer term to update this argument in the file or remove it all together.

 ### Signing

 Signing happens via cosign's keyless features using the GitHub Actions OIDC provider.